dwkim78/UPSILoN-T/README.md

 </div><br>

 UPSILoN-T aims to classify periodic variable stars using deep learning and transfer learning.
+To get the latest version of UPSILoN-T, we recommend visiting [ETRI GitLab](https://etrioss.kr/ksb/upsilon-t).
+See [Installation](#2-installation) for details.

 ## Index